All Episodes

 There are real people.

-Well, maybe because of his position on Muslim immigration and a temporary ban, that that might happen, but that doesn't mean it's necessarily true.
+Well, maybe because of his position on Muslim immigration and a temporary ban, that might happen, but that doesn't mean it's necessarily true.

-And when problems would arise, he would be the guy that came in and and started pointing fingers and say, fix it and get it right for these workers.
+And when problems would arise, he would be the guy that came in and started pointing fingers and say, fix it and get it right for these workers.

-So that's quite the opposite of what you can say about the Clintons, actually.
+And that's quite the opposite of what you can say about the Clintons, actually.

-Anyway, eight hundred nine four one Sean, you want to be a part of the program.
+Anyway, 800-941, Sean, you want to be a part of the program?

-All right, get uh back to our phones.
+Get back to our phones.

 What's going on?